 In the year 2019, there has been a great push for further transformation in the Software Testing domain.
-It encompassed greater thrust on automation testing, Agile testing, continuous testing, big data testing, Increased focus on Artificial intelligence and Machine Learning was also seen, though testing into these domains is not even in infancy stage.
+It encompassed greater thrust on automation testing, Agile testing, continuous testing, big data testing, Increased focus on Artificial intelligence and Machine Learning was also seen, though testing into these domains is not even in the infancy stage.

 These areas will continue to garner a lot of focus in the year 2020 as well with varying degrees of progress depending upon where the market swings and unfolds newer dimensions.